urbit/docs/docs/hoon/demo.md

 will be able to see the product.)

-The code produces a list in which each item is either a number (as a string), "Fizz", "Buzz", "Fizzbuzz", or the value `~`.  `~` is null, which indicates the end of the list and hence will always be last.
+The code produces a list in which each item is either a number (as a string), "Fizz", "Buzz", or "Fizzbuzz".
+The value `~` is "null" and indicates the end of the list.

 Line 1 defines a function of one argument, `end`, an unsigned integer.